MThorpester/COVID-Vaccinations-ETL-Project/README.md

 ### Prerequisites

-You will need PostgreSQL, pgAdmin4, Python, Pandas, Jupyter Notebook and SQL Alchemy.
+You will need PostgreSQL, pgAdmin4, Python, Pandas, Psycopg, Jupyter Notebook and SQL Alchemy.

 ### Steps to follow

 1- Ensure all of the software listed above is installed on your machine<br>
+2- Start up and/or connect to a local PostgreSQL server in pgAdmin, and create a new database called "COVID".
-2- Run these SQL DDL commands from pgADMIN4 to create the empty database:
+3- Run these SQL DDL commands from pgAdmin to create the empty database:
 ```
 COVID-ETL/CovidDBSchema.sql
 ```
-3- Run this Jupyter notebook to extract, transform and load the data to the database:
+4- Run this Jupyter notebook to extract, transform and load the data to the database:

 ```
 COVID-ETL/COVID-Data-ETL.ipnyb
 ```